isomerpages/tp-virtualcampus/_events/Sports/Sports Appreciation Dinner 2026.md

 alumni, <strong>Kingsley Tay</strong> and <strong>Ardi Azman</strong>, who
 brought their sporting journeys to life with candid stories of challenges, breakthroughs and proud moments.
-Most importantly, they showed our athletes that it is not only possible – but incredibly rewarding—to pursue sporting passion with academics well.</p>
+Most importantly, they showed our athletes that it is not only possible – but incredibly rewarding – to pursue sporting passion with academics well.</p>
 <p>Beyond the medals, we also honoured the unsung heroes behind the scenes
 – our entire village of team coaches, staff advisors and fervent supporters